Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 It’s important to ensure that every team has an owner—that way someone is always accountable for the resources they create.

-So how does Teams fit into Office 365?
-Every time you create a new team, there's a lot that happens in Office 365 behind the scenes.
+So how does Teams fit into Microsoft 365?
+Every time you create a new team, there’s a lot that happens in Microsoft 365 behind the scenes.

 To really understand and take full advantage of Teams, you need to understand how it interacts with Microsoft’s whole suite of cloud productivity apps and tools.